Comodoro Rivadavia: Foundation and history

-Since 1908, the small and weak port Maciel received passengers and shipments that arrived at the city of Comodoro Rivadavia.
+Since 1908, the small and minor port Maciel received passengers and shipments that arrived at the city of Comodoro Rivadavia.
 It was built of wood and only could support small ships.
 In 1923, the construction of the port started.
 In 1926 the construction was stopped, but in 1928 it was resumed.

 Facilities

 The shipyard has two parallel industrial facilities of 70 meters long and 4 meters wide.
 This allows the repair and building of ships in a roofed space without the weather affecting the activity.
 The shipyard has three travelling cranes of 8 tons each.
 Works made in the shipyard include the building of eolic mill towers and oil buoys.